pfahlr/visdriver/README.md

   --width 1000 --height 600
 ```

+### For Testing

+for testing during development, I've created the following 2 scripts

+`/devtest_build.sh` - will build the visdriver.exe binary and move the sample files into place

+`/devtest_run.sh` - will run visdriver.exe on wine with a set of options representative of notmal use

 ### CLI Output
 The console output has been enhanced to provide useful information about the state of the program's operation: